 Further, John notes that the LORD Jesus Christ proclaims His name as “The Word of God” (Revelation 19:13) at His Second Coming.

 So, when we ask, “What saith the Scripture?”
-(Galatians 4:30), we are really asking, “What saith the Lord Jesus Christ?”.
+(Galatians 4:30), we are asking, “What saith the Lord Jesus Christ?”

 We live in a world where trust must be earned and seems to be in short supply.
-But Solomon, the famous king who wrote Proverbs, knew that trust is exactly where we must start: Trust in the LORD with all your heart and lean not on your own understanding Proverbs 3:5.
+But Solomon, the famous king who wrote Proverbs, knew that trust is exactly where we must start.

 Most of us have faced disappointments, which have taught us that we can only depend upon ourselves.
 But living the life God has called us to means unlearning that lesson.